 The LTD program is designed to prepare confirmed members of the Lutheran Church-Missouri Synod to serve as rostered members of the teaching ministry in the schools and congregations of the church.
 Designed for both elementary and secondary teacher education programs, it requires thirteen credits in addition to the graduation requirements for the elementary and secondary teacher education programs.
-The courses may also be taken as electives by any student.
-The program includes the following courses:
+The courses might also be taken as electives by any student.